 Get exclusive member benefits & effect social change.
 Join Today

-Teething syndrome — or simply “teething” — is a normal process that infants go through as their teeth break, or cut, through their gums.
-According to the American Dental Association, babies start teething when they are between 4 and 7 months old.
-By the time a child is 3, they should have a first or primary set of 20 teeth.
+Teething syndrome — or simply “teething” — is a normal process that some infants go through as their teeth break, or cut, through their gums.
+According to the American Dental Association, babies start teething when they are between 6 and 12 months old.
+By the time a child is 3 years old, they should have a first or primary set of 20 teeth.

 Having teeth means your child will be able to eat a bigger variety of foods, but getting there can be tough on both baby and parent.
 There are ways you can make your child more comfortable during the process, and there are signs that signal when it’s time to call the pediatrician.